-Call is currently open
+Call is closed

 Christina Kurzthaler: “Recent advances in microfluidics and microscopy allow building new platforms for studying biological systems across several scales.
 Bridging experimental observations with our theoretical predictions has proven vital for identifying physical laws governing their complex dynamics.
 Using statistical physics and fluid mechanics, we study how the environment, imposing geometric constraints, hydrodynamic and chemical fields, shapes transport processes and self-organization of microorganisms and subcellular constituents.
 Our research further aims at leveraging biophysical concepts for designing new inanimate materials.”